 Note: Some graduate schools place students who have taken courses on a credit/no-credit basis at a disadvantage in computing grade point averages for admission; however, graduate admission committees in some disciplines may look favorably on learning accomplished in credit/no-credit courses.

-For information of Credit by Examination and Challenging a UTSA Course, see the UTSA Information Bulletin.
+For information of Credit by Examination and Challenging a UTSA Course, see the UTSA Student Policies.

 Credit/No-Credit.
 Students may earn “CR” or “NC” grades only for specific courses listed in the UTSA Graduate Catalog as graded on a credit/no-credit basis.

 The Office of the Registrar compiles final grades after the close of each semester and each summer term.
-Grades are available in ASAP.
+Grades are available on the myUTSA Account.
 Students who are removed from, placed on, or continued on academic warning or academic probation and students who are dismissed from UTSA, will receive notification from the Office of the Registrar.

 Transcripts may be withheld from any student who owes tuition and fees to the University.
 Grades and transcripts may be withheld from any freshman who has not completed the AlcoholEdu program.